Frequently Asked Questions

 The AW12 provides HPUE operation (Power Class 1, +31 dBm) on AT&T/FirstNet LTE Band 14 and standard transmit power (Power Class 3, +23 dBm) on all other AT&T bands.
 The additional power on Band 14 greatly improves the range, coverage, uplink data speeds and overall connectivity of the AW12.
 Note that the actual output power of the AW12 is always under the full control of the connected cellular network and varies in real time to optimize the signal being received at the base station.

-AW12 users should expect better range, coverage, uplink speeds, and connectivity.
+AW12 users can expect better range, coverage, uplink speeds, and connectivity.
 The HPUE FAQ section gives more detailed information on the benefits of HPUE in various operational scenarios.

-The AW12 uses USB 3.0 SuperSpeed connection to operate at full Cat12 data speeds.
-The AW12 is compatible with USB 2.0 connections.
+The AW12 uses a USB 3.0 SuperSpeed connection to operate at full Cat12 data speeds.
+The AW12 is also compatible with USB 2.0 connections.